Restorative Justice

 What is Restorative Justice?

-Restorative Justice (RJ) is an opportunity to repair the harm caused to a person and/or business to address the impact of wrongdoing.
-RJ Services seek to discover answers to these and many more questions;
+Restorative Justice is an opportunity to repair the harm caused to a person and/or business to address the impact of wrongdoing.
+Restorative Justice Services look to discover answers to these and many more questions:

 Who is it for?

-Restorative Justice (RJ) Services is for persons harmed (victims) that agree to the referral when a person who caused harm (accused) has admitted to the wrongdoing.
+Restorative Justice is for persons harmed (victims) that agree to the referral when a person who caused harm (accused) has admitted to the wrongdoing.

 RJ Services are available to both youth and adults victims and accused.